What is a fractured rib?

 - Check your head, neck, spine, and belly to make sure there are no other injuries.

 You may need to have an X-ray or other imaging test if your doctor isn't sure about your symptoms.
-But rib fractures don't always show up on X-rays.
-So you may be treated as though you have a fractured rib even if an X-ray doesn't show any broken bones.
+But broken ribs don't always show up on X-rays.
+So you may be treated as though you have a broken rib even if an X-ray doesn't show any broken bones.

-A fractured rib usually takes at least 6 weeks to heal.
+A broken rib usually takes at least 6 weeks to heal.
 To help manage the pain while the fracture heals:

 - Put ice on the injured area.